bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 really matter.
 But I mean you use my J Query object to go get pound slider, and get the U L. The site pound cider in ordered list.
 And then I am going to clone it dot clone.
-And that will make a clone of that annoy ordered list.
+And that will make a clone of that annoy ordered list.</p>

-And then I need to append that clone.
+<p>And then I need to append that clone.
 Two slider, pound slider.
+Do not
-Do not forget the pound sign, send it to pound slider.
+forget the pound sign, send it to pound slider.
 And that will actually make when when we get to the last slide that will make a clone of it and put it on there.
 And then, I need to set the position for that one.
 I am going to say again, I am going to get my j query object town slider.
-You will but I want to get the last one.
+You will but I want to get the last one.</p>

-Now I have to so I want to get last.
-We are going to use this last method again, I am going to get the last one, and I am going to set at CSS, and I am going to set the left position left.
+<p>Now I have to so I want to get last.
+We are going to use this last
+method again, I am going to get the last one, and I am going to set at CSS, and I am going to set the left position left.
 And what am I going to set it to you?
 I am going to set it to image with, yes.
 Image with plus I probably need pixels on there.
 Right, image with plus PX, right image with plus quote PX.
 And that will put it in exactly the correct spot here on the page.
 That will put it so it shows up at the end.
-The next lesson will handle the animation.
+The next lesson will handle the animation.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch3-09">3.09 Setting the Left Position (4:56)</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->